trustgraph-ai/trustgraph/docs/tech-specs/flow-configurable-parameters.md

 Note: In this example, `llm-rag-model` is not explicitly provided but will inherit the value "claude-3" from `llm-model` due to its `controlled-by` relationship.
 Similarly, `chunk-overlap` could inherit a calculated value based on `chunk-size`.

 The system will:
-1. Extract parameter metadata from flow class definition
+1. Extract parameter metadata from flow blueprint definition
 2. Map flow parameter names to their type definitions (e.g., `llm-model` → `llm-model` type)
 3. Resolve controlled-by relationships (e.g., `llm-rag-model` inherits from `llm-model`)
 4. Validate user-provided and inherited values against the parameter type definitions